 Individuals and families affected by drug and alcohol addiction in Florida have access to a range of different organizations, foundations, and healthcare providers across the state.
 These programs vary in structure and content, offering different levels of care that may include medical detox, inpatient treatment, outpatient treatment, and aftercare services.
 Some organizations specialize in treating designated populations such as military personnel and veterans, members of the LGBTQ+ community, and students at local colleges and universities.

-Drug Statistics in Flordia
+Drug Statistics in Florida

-Addiction Nonprofits in Flordia
+Addiction Nonprofits in Florida

 House of Hope